gokceoguzerenler/cis530_sp2021/term-project.md

 For Milestone 4, you'll need to implement several extensions beyond this published baseline.
 These should be different experiments that you run to try to improve its performance.
-The number of extension that you'll implement depends on number of members of your group.
-If you have 3-4 team members, you should implement 2 extensions.
-If you have 5-6, then 3 extensions.
+Teams of size 1,2,3,4,5,6 should do 1,1,2,2,3,3 extensions, respectively.

 ## What do you need to turn in?